 At this point in time, a significant majority of the Hygo’ valuation is because of Sergipe and Nanook, which is normal because it is the only operative project that they have apart from the two LNG carriers in the cool pool (Penguin and Celsius).

-Remarkably, both Golar and Stonepeak have maintained their ownership, this IPO is an AK.
-In my view, this is quite positive as both of them are convinced about the potential of Hygo in the next years.
+Remarkably, both Golar and Stonepeak maintain their ownership, this IPO is an AK.
+In my view, this is quite positive as both of them trust the potential of Hygo for the next years.

 |Sergipe has the variable part, it was 83.5 MM R$ for the first 4 months|